rishabhgupta18/Monitoring/README.md

-# Multithread Time based Monitoring System
+# Multithreaded Time based Monitoring System

 <p>Monitoring can be used where there is a need to execute a process on a specific interval of time.
 Monitoring class accepts the Predicate<Integer>, Upon match it executes the operation.
   Monitoring has a Timer class which increments every second and verify the Predicate.</p>